 The Right Man in the Right Place at the Right Time

-Tom ultimately brought his empathy, proven work ethic, and a passion for being thorough to the litigation team at the Law Offices of James Scott Farrin.
+Tom ultimately brought his empathy, work ethic, and a passion for being thorough to the litigation team at the Law Offices of James Scott Farrin.
 When it comes to his clients, he aims to explore every possible avenue for success.
 A former Eagle Scout, he takes the “Be Prepared” motto to heart and researches the angles as he tenaciously pursues positive outcomes for his clients.
 He enjoys connecting with his clients and treats them with respect, dignity, and fairness — because it’s the right thing to do.

 Tom has always called North Carolina home, and he currently lives in Kernersville with his wife and three children.
 They are an active family that loves to hike, boat, and travel.